betterup/Unbox/README.md

 Unbox is deprecated in favor of Swift’s built-in `Codable` API and [the Codextended project](https://github.com/JohnSundell/Codextended).
 All current users are highly encouraged to migrate to `Codable` as soon as possible.
 [Click here for more information and a migration guide](CodableMigrationGuide.md).

+**This is a fork for internal BetterUp usage while we decide on a migration plan**

 ---

 <p align="center">